unxmaal/booterizer/README.md

 ## Vagrant Booterizer Setup
-By default, this vagrant VM will fetch proper irix installation packages from ftp.irisware.net (or another mirror).
+By default, this vagrant VM will fetch proper IRIX installation packages as per the settings in `settings.yml`.

 ### Settings
 These settings are found in `settings.yml`.
 Edit them to suit your environment.